Nilges Draher LLC

-Employment Law Attorneys Ohio & Nationwide
+Employment Law

 Ohio Employment Law Attorneys You Can Count On

-"I greatly appreciate the representation I received from Nilges Draher and associates." - Debbie P.
+"I greatly appreciate the representation I received from Nilges Draher and associates."

 State and federal employment laws provide employees with certain rights.
 For example, you have a right to a workplace free of unlawful discrimination, harassment, and retaliation.
 You have a right to be paid for all hours worked, including overtime.
 These are just a few examples of the rights you have as an employee.
 If your rights were violated at work, we can help.
 Contact us to schedule a free case evaluation with the team at Nilges Draher LLC.
-We are experienced employment law attorneys with offices conveniently located in Columbus, Cleveland, and North Canton.
+We are experienced employment law attorneys with offices conveniently located in Columbus, Cleveland, and North Canton, OH.

 There is most likely a team of lawyers protecting your employer's interests.
 You deserve to have a team of lawyers protecting yours.
 If you believe your employer – or a potential employer – violated your rights, contact us for a free case evaluation.
 We can help.